jaymedina/hello-world/README.md

 Training repository to practice some basic `git` functions

-We love rebasing
+0. We love rebasing

-This is Jenny's first commit
-This is Jenny's first commit
+1. This is Jenny's first commit

-This is Jenny's second commit
+2. This is Jenny's second commit

-This is Makayla's first commit
-This is Makayla's first commit!!
+3. This is Makayla's first commit!!
-This is Makayla's first commit!